JoshuaLampert/DispersiveShallowWater.jl/docs/src/index.md

 # Installation

-If you have not yet installed Julia, you first need to [download Julia](https://julialang.org/downloads/).
+If you have not yet installed Julia, then you first need to [download Julia](https://julialang.org/downloads/).
 Please [follow the instructions for your operating system](https://julialang.org/downloads/platform/).
 DispersiveShallowWater.jl works with Julia v1.8 and newer.
 You can install DispersiveShallowWater.jl by executing the following commands from the Julia REPL
 ```julia
 julia> using Pkg